Sailias/bitcoin_payable/README.md

 # BitcoinPayable

-A rails gem that enables any model to have bitcoin payments.
+A rails gem that enables any model to have crypto coin payments.
-The polymorphic table bitcoin_payments creates payments with unique addresses based on a BIP32 deterministic seed using https://github.com/wink/money-tree and uses the (https://helloblock.io OR https://blockchain.info/) API to check for payments.
+The polymorphic table coin_payments creates payments with unique addresses based on a BIP32 deterministic seed using https://github.com/wink/money-tree and uses the (https://helloblock.io OR https://blockchain.info/) API to check for payments.

 Payments have 4 states:  `pending`, `partial_payment`, `paid_in_full`, `comped`